John A. Collins (abolitionist): Biography

 Collins was the editor of the abolitionist periodicals The Monthly Offering and Monthly Garland.

-He combined abolitionism with communitarianism.
+He combined abolitionism with communitarianism, and anarchism, and eventually became more interested in Owenite socialism.
 He became a leader in the Skaneateles Community, an 1841–1846 Fourierist socialist experimental community, and edited The Communitist.

-In his later years, he left abolitionism and communal utopianism behind, going to California to follow the gold rush and becoming a Whig candidate for the state legislature.
+Upon the failure of this community, he renounced socialist principles as "false in theory and pernicious in their practical tendencies."